SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Introduction

 \section{Introduction}

 The autonomous driving system is structured in a sequential flow where preceding tasks influence subsequent ones.
-As the perception system is the initial step in identifying the surrounding environment for autonomous driving, it bears the responsibility of providing accurate information to downstream tasks, \eg. decision-making, path planning, and control.
+As the perception system is the initial step in identifying the surrounding environment for autonomous driving, it bears the responsibility of providing accurate information to downstream tasks, e.g. decision-making, path planning, and control.
 Therefore, various tasks for recognizing driving situations using cameras and LiDAR have been proposed.
 Notably, 2D detection based on image from camera has achieved accuracy surpassing human identification capabilities due to the rapid advancement of deep learning and ongoing research.
 However, it has limitations in conveying height and shape information about objects, hindering the delivery of precise information.
 For this reason, the importance of 3D object detection has emerged.
-Moreover, according to \cite{survey:vision-centricBEV, survey:surround-view}, this provides advantages in representing 3D detection results in the Bird's-Eye View (BEV), where the BEV plane acts as the global coordinate for downstream tasks in autonomous driving.
-In other words, accurate results from 3D detection also enhance the precision of downstream tasks.
+Moreover, according to \cite{survey:vision-centricBEV, survey:surround-view}, this provides advantages in representing 3D object detection results in the Bird's-Eye View (BEV), where the BEV plane acts as the global coordinate for downstream tasks in autonomous driving.
+In other words, accurate results from 3D object detection also enhance the precision of downstream tasks.
 For these reasons, 3D object detection is indispensable in autonomous driving.
+For 3D object detection in autonomous driving, image-based methods estimate depth and generate pseudo-LiDAR point clouds\cite{pseduo-lidar}.
+Nevertheless, this approach tends to have lower accuracy compared to LiDAR-only 3D object detection, and employing multi-view images to enhance precision increases significant computation cost.
+Consequently, other fusion methods\cite{PointPainting, F-PointNet, EPNet, MV3D, BEVFusion, AVOD,CLOCs} have been proposed.
+But, the multi-modality method presents challenges in integrating and synchronizing data, which have different representations and are defined in different coordinate systems.
+On the other hand, LiDAR-only based 3D object detection has the advantage of fully leveraging the geometric information provided by point cloud.
+Furthermore, LiDAR semantic segmentation\cite{SqueezeSeg,SalsaNet} has demonstrated the ability to extract sufficient semantic information from point clouds.
+This led to a question: \begin{quotation} "what if we can extract sufficient semantic features from point cloud and leverage them in existing 3D detectors?" \end{quotation}